-NB: Further, possibly more up to date information regarding the tabs can always be found in the Info tab of each tab.
+NB: Further, possibly more up to date information regarding the tabs can always be found in the Info tab of each bank tab.

 What are your raid times and rules?

 Our Mythic Team Raid times are from 15:45 to 19:00 server on Saturday and Sunday (an hour later from June to September).

 Our Flex Team raid times are from 20:00 to 23:00 on Fridays and Sundays for any and all members of the guild to enjoy a casual, laid-back and carefree Normal and Heroic raiding experience with all their guildies and friends.

 General rules governing attendance, gearing and looting can be found here.